neomjs/neo/resources/data/deck/learnneo/pages/tutorials/Earthquakes.md

 <pre data-javascript>
 fields: [{
-    name: "humanReadableLocation",
+    name: "location",
 }, {
-    name: "size",
+    name: "magnitude",
 }, {
     name: "timestamp",
     type: "Date",
 }, {
     name: 'title',
-    mapping: "humanReadableLocation"
+    mapping: "location"
 }, {
     name: "position",
     calculate: (data, field, item)=>({lat: item.latitude, lng: item.longitude})
 }],
 </pre>

-As you can see, _title_ is mapped to the existing feed value _humanReadableLocation_, and _position_ is calculated by returning an object with _lat_ and _lng_ set to the corresponding values from the feed.
+As you can see, _title_ is mapped to the existing feed value _location_, and _position_ is calculated by returning an object with _lat_ and _lng_ set to the corresponding values from the feed.

 Save and refresh _earthquakes_.
 You can use the debugger to inspect the store via _Shift-Ctrl-right-click_ and